cosinekitty/zeroconfig/README.md

+# zeroconfig

+This is a collection of C# class libraries and executables for browsing, resolving, and publishing services on a Multicast Domain Name Service (MDNS).

-# ZeroConfigWatcher
+# Watcher

-This is a C# .NET 5 diagnostic tool for monitoring MDNS ZeroConfig service discovery traffic on the local network.
+`Watcher` is a C# .NET 5 diagnostic tool for monitoring MDNS ZeroConfig service discovery traffic on the local network.

 You can think of the `Watcher` program as similar to a stripped-down [Wireshark](https://www.wireshark.org/) that runs as a .NET Core console app.